orizens/orizens.com/src/pages/blog/2010-12-20-10-good-reasons-for-using-jquery-as-your-javascript-framework.md

   1. Easy to use

-    if you have a hidden element (of any kind - li, div, td, etc) - in order to show it, it's &#8220;display" property has to set the its proper &#8220;block" state.
-Each element has its own native &#8220;block" state.
+    if you have a hidden element (of any kind - li, div, td, etc) - in order to show it, it's "display" property has to set the its proper "block" state.
+Each element has its own native "block" state.
 Jquery does that simply with the show() method:

     **$(&#8216;div').show()**.

-    So - if it's a &#8220;td" element, in modern browsers (such as firefox, chrome, webkit etc..) this method will set its display property to &#8220;table-cell".
+    So - if it's a "td" element, in modern browsers (such as firefox, chrome, webkit etc..) this method will set its display property to "table-cell".
   2. Performance

     Jquery uses a <a title="javascript document fragment" href="http://ejohn.org/blog/dom-documentfragments/" target="_blank">document fragment</a> for some inner dom processing - which results in faster dom manipulations such as: appending html content, removing elements etc.